wttech/APM/documentation/src/main/wiki/AuthorizableActions.md

 ```

 #### How to setup user password?
 Creating users would not make any sense if those could not login.
 For such purpose the `SET PASSWORD` action should be used.
-Bear in mind keeping actual passwords in scripts is a security vulnurability and should be avoided.
+Bear in mind keeping actual passwords in scripts is a security vulnerability and should be avoided.
 This operation should be used sparely and user should be forced to login and change the password as quickly as possible.

 ```
 FOR USER john-doe